one-among-us/data/people/shihai4h/page.en.md

 Her father was proficient in Math and Economics.
 He wanted to raise her to be "a man who can support the sky while standing on the ground".
-He said "I want him to be resillient and unyielding, but he's too kind; he can't do it."
+He said "I want him to be resilient and unyielding, but he's too kind; he can't do it."
 Moreover, because she was fragile, introverted, and kind since being a child, out of worry, he often taught her what he thought was necessary to live in a society:
 Capitalism, Laws, the dark side of humanity...but she often wasn't able to meet her father's standard.